 A Code Compliance Certificate is a formal statement confirming we are satisfied that all building work has been completed in accordance with the building consent we issued.
 Find out how to get one.

-About Code Compliance Certificates
+Code Compliance Certificate (CCC)

-A Code Compliance Certificate (CCC) is issued when a job is finished and Council is satisfied on reasonable grounds that the building and plumbing work under the consent complies with:
+A CCC is issued when the Council confirms that the building and plumbing work complies with:

-- the building consent (for consents issued from 31 March 2005).
+- The building consent (for consents issued from 31 March 2005).

 If your building consent was either processed in or transferred to Objective Build, then you should apply for your CCC through Objective Build.